 Depending on what the plaintiff’s divorce papers asked for, your wages could be garnished and your bank account was frozen.
 You may get liens against your property and see judgments on your credit report along with a credit score decrease.

 If your divorce case does not involve children, property, joint accounts, or the like, you may be tempted to just ignore the divorce paperwork and let the judge issue a default decision.
-However, it is in your best interest to at least meet with a lawyer to review the paperwork.
+However, it is in your best interest to at least meet with a divorce lawyer to review the paperwork.

 How to Pursue a Default Divorce